crissxross/converseng-test2/README.md

-## angular2-seed
+## conversengine-1

+An early prototype of my conversation engine.

-A simple starter project demonstrating the basic concepts of Angular 2.
+Based on angular2-seed, a simple starter project demonstrating the basic concepts of Angular 2.

 ### Usage